 Jessika Ava, Grants Program Director

 At ProVeg, Jessika directs the ProVeg Grants Program where she works to expand vegan advocacy efforts worldwide through strategic capacity-building efforts.
 Jessika’s niche lies in coordinating global projects, quantitative program evaluations, and guiding philanthropic and grantmaking support.
 Her notable experience includes NGO management, international grantmaking, biostatistics, and Asian street animal welfare.
-She is a member of Grantmakers for Effective Organizations, Womxn Funders in Animal Rights, and Umano assessment committee.
+She sits on the Board of Directors of Umano, A Just World, and Out to Pasture Animal Sanctuary, and is a member of Grantmakers for Effective Organizations and multiple advisory boards.
 She holds an MS in Biostatistics, an MPA in Nonprofit Management and Program Evaluation, and a BS in Biology.

 Meghana Rajanahally, Grants Program Coordinator